Najeeb223/CapeOutageWatch/README.md

 ## 🤝 Acknowledgements

 * [City of Cape Town](https://github.com/cityofcapetown) for their transparent, well-documented public alerts API
-* Gordon (Lead Data Engineer) for valuable insight into their verification and alerting process

 ---

 ## 🌐 Live Demo